faraday-effect/discourse-server/course/cos284/intro.md

 #+TITLE: Introduction to ICS

-# Introduction to Computer Systems
+== Introduction to Computer Systems

 With your host, Dr. Tom Nurkkala

 Here are some interesting factoids about the course
-1. It's fun
+.
+It's fun
-1. You will have a great time
+.
+You will have a great time
-1. There will be a ton of work to do
+.
+There will be a ton of work to do

 Here's an illustration of the cover of the textbook.

 #+VISUAL

-### This is our textbook's cover!
+== In Peru

+Fred really _lives_ in Perul

 ![CSAPP Cover](/images/csapp.jpg)

 #+NOTES